yezhengSTAT/mHiC/README.md

 ## mHi-C main procedures

 ### Step 0 - Pipeline caller [mhic_step0-6.sh]
-Caller for all the steps in mHi-C pipeline, starting from alignment to multi-reads alignment probability assignment.
-This is a demo script to run multiple steps at once.
-Parameters in the script should be customize it for you own use.
+Caller for all the steps in mHi-C pipeline, starting from raw data (fastq files) downloading to alignment and eventually assign alignment probability to multi-reads.
+Before digging into the details of the pipeline, mhic_step0-6.sh offers a complete demo run using small but real Hi-C data ([Plasmodium falciparum genome Trophozoites stage](https://noble.gs.washington.edu/proj/plasmo3d)).
+What you need to prepare is to install 1.
+BWA, 2. samtools, 3. python3 with corresponding modules required in each step, 4. set the path of $projectPath, $bwaDir, $samtoolsDir accordingly.
+Parameters in the script have been set for the demo data but can always be customize it for you own use.

+Now are you ready to try mHi-C? git clone this repository, as there are useful data and scripts under the bin/, and try the following command!
+All the steps 0 to 6 should be finished within 1 or 2 hours (for the demo) depending on your computing resources. :)

 #### 0.0 Usage